sodafoundation/api/docs/opensds_provisioner.md

 As we know, Kubernetes provides a framework of storage for container orchestration layer.
-When users create a PVC, the controller will retrieve PV from backends through a "Provisioner" interface.
-Since each backend has its own provisioner(nfs, glusterfs, cephfs and so on), it's unbearable for vendors to maintain all provisoners if they want to support multiple backends.
+When users create a PVC, the controller will retrieve PV from backends through "Provisioner" interface.
+But right now each backend has its own provisioner(nfs, efs, cephfs and so on), and it's unbearable for vendors to maintain all provisoners if they want to support multiple backends.

 As a unified SDS controller, it's necessary for OpenSDS to solve this problem